akzseingar/agnieszka.si/content/portfolio/scorange.md

 weight = 8
 +++

-Visual Identity: logotype, web page design, illustrations and animation for tutorial videos.
+Visual identity for data mining program.

 <!--more-->

+ScOrange is single cell analysis program and is part of the Orange Data Mining program.
+The idea was to keep the visual identity similar to the one of Orange: illustrations are playfull, fun and yet precisely explanatory, what is ScOrange and how it works.
+I've made new ScOrange logotype, web page design, illustrations and animation for tutorial videos.

 Project web page: https://singlecell.biolab.si